 Medical crises are not always physical in nature.
-According to the South African Federation of Medical Health, approximately 20% of South Africans suffer from a psychiatric illness, making psychiatric disorders the third highest contributor to the local burden of disease, after HIV and other infectious diseases.
+According to the South African Federation of Mental Health (SAFMH), approximately 20% of South Africans suffer from a psychiatric illness, making psychiatric disorders the third highest contributor to the local burden of disease, after HIV and other infectious diseases.

-Despite this alarming statistic, there is a distinct lack of services catering to emergency psychiatric care – a glaring gap which Akeso hopes to fill with its Psychiatric Intervention Unit (PIU).
+Despite this alarming statistic, there is a distinct lack of services catering to emergency psychiatric care – a glaring gap which Akeso hopes to help address through its psychiatric intervention unit (PIU).

-Intended to service the community at large, the Unit consists of a hotline coupled with a vehicular response unit.
+Intended to service the community at large, the PIU comprises a helpline coupled with a vehicular response unit.

-The hotline is manned by experienced counselling staff, who are trained to contain and manage the immediate crisis, provide transportation and arrange the required admission to the nearest Psychiatric Clinic, if so required.
+The helpline operators and support staff will try assist any person seeking guidance, advice, or information pertaining to our services.
+They are trained to contain and manage the immediate crisis, provide transportation and arrange the required admission to the nearest psychiatric hospital, if so required.

-If the caller is in crisis, the intervention vehicle is dispatched, but if it is not an emergency, the caller is transferred to a registered counsellor for counselling and an appropriate referral.
+If the caller is in crisis, the intervention vehicle can be dispatched for the support staff to provide assistance, but if it is not an emergency, the caller can be appropriately referred for further assistance.

-Once on the scene, the intervention vehicle transports the patient to an appropriate facility, either public or private, depending on patient capacity.
+Once on the scene, the intervention vehicle can transport the patient to an appropriate facility, either public or private, depending on patient capacity.

-Because Akeso Clinics firmly believes that the PIU is a necessary public service, it is available free of charge to anyone requiring psychiatric intervention.
+Because Akeso firmly believes that the PIU is a necessary public service, it is available free of charge to anyone requiring emergency psychiatric intervention.